Following on from the article last month about circuits in your swim school.

 - How large is the teaching area?

-- What type of circuit will work best with the space you have been assigned?
+- Types of circuits which will work best with the space you have been assigned?

 How do I run an effective circuit?